5

 What type of storage requirements are necessary?

-Data storage has less to do with tag count and more to do with change rate, data type, scan rate, etc. Canary writes data based on exception, meaning that even if a tag is polled/scanned every second, if it does not have a value change or pass the logging configuration deadband, the historian does not write a new value, but instead just updates the time stamp.
+Data storage has less to do with tag count and more to do with change rate, data type, scan rate, etc. Canary writes data based on exception, meaning that even if a tag is polled/scanned every second, if it does not have a value change or pass the logging configuration deadband, the Historian does not write a new value, but instead just updates the timestamp.

 Since Canary is typically installed on a VM, adding disk space availability/resources is done as necessary.
 Based on our experience, the following estimations for system provisioning can be used: